-Pacifica‘s two hybrid/online programs are accepting application for spring, 2014.
-The M.A./Ph.D. program in Jungian in Archetypal Studies will hold residential sessions both in New York and Santa Barbara.
+The Jungian and Archetypal Studies emphasis of the M.A./Ph.D.
+Depth Psychology program is currently accpeting applications for spring 2014.
+The program will hold residential sessions both in New York and Santa Barbara.
 Call 805.969.3626 ext 305 for more information.

 Steps for students interested in spring and fall 2014:

 1. Fill out the online request information card for the program of your choice.
-You can choose to receive materials electronically or/and also in the mail.
+You can choose to receive materials electronically and/or in the mail.